 The reserve also has some excellent walks, with the chance to see red squirrels, dragonflies and crested tits.
 Early in spring, join us for Caper-watch and see the spectacular display of the capercaillie, Scotland’s largest grouse.

-The Osprey Centre is open daily, 10 am–6 pm from April to the end of August.
-Last entry to the centre is at 5pm.
-During spring, the centre is also open daily for Caper-watch (to see capercaillies) from 5.30 am to 8 am - check out the Loch Garten Events section for details.
-Whilst the Osprey Centre is closed out of season, the wider reserve is open all year round.
+The Osprey Centre (including the shop and toilets) is open daily, 10 am to 6 pm from April to the end of August.
+Last entry to the centre is at 5 pm.
+During spring, the centre is also open daily for Caper-watch (to see capercaillies) from 5.30 am to 8 am - check out the events page for details.
+While the Osprey Centre, shop and toilets are closed out of season, the wider reserve is open all year-round.